Sport in Taiwan: History

-Westernization during Qing Dynasty (1858-1895)
+Westernization during the Qing dynasty (1858–1895)

 The Treaty of Tientsin opened up the Taiwanese border to the western countries, and many missionaries came to Taiwan for missionary, medical, and education work.
 The missionaries promoted the education of intelligence, morality, and physical, and started to include physical education class in the system.
-At the time, Han Chinese does not have habits of exercise, so the missionaries encouraged students to swim, play, and run after class.
+At the time, Han Chinese did not have habits of exercise, so the missionaries encouraged students to swim, play, and run after class.
 Sports like gymnastics, racing, high jump, and hiking were brought to the Han Chinese.

-Japan Colonial Era (1895-1945)
+Japanese colonial era (1895–1945)

 As part of the Japanization and the Kōminka movement, modern physical education and sports became universal systematically in Taiwan.
-Through physical education, Japan’s goal is to assimilate the Taiwanese, improve their physical ability and health and sanitary, and upright the ideas.
-In the book “Taiwan’s Tradition”, Tōhō Takayoshi described Han Chinese’s physical appearance in Taiwan at the time as “rich people have a body like pigs, while laborers have a body like mantises.“ To promote sports in Taiwan, the Japanese leader in Taiwan encouraged the establishment of different sports clubs, including martial arts, equestrian, shooting, bicycle, tennis, badminton, soccer, bowling, and gymnastics.
+Through physical education, Japan's goal is to assimilate the Taiwanese, improve their physical ability and health and sanitary, and upright the ideas.
+In the book "Taiwan’s Tradition", Tōhō Takayoshi described Han Chinese's physical appearance in Taiwan at the time as "rich people have a body like pigs, while laborers have a body like mantises."
+To promote sports in Taiwan, the Japanese leader in Taiwan encouraged the establishment of different sports clubs, including martial arts, equestrian, shooting, bicycle, tennis, badminton, soccer, bowling, and gymnastics.
 As school enrollment rates got higher and sports competition became popular, sports became universal from students to social classes, establishing a favorable foundation for sports in Taiwan.

-Kuomintang-led Government (1946-1987)
+Kuomintang-led government (1946–1987)

 When the Kuomintang-led government took back Taiwan from Japan in 1949 and started the national-wide martial law, freedom was restricted and life was strictly regulated under the party-state system.
 The economy was severely damaged by World War II and the Chinese Civil War, and many sports clubs were dissolved due to the sensitive political environment.
 Although the sports environment had a setback, Japanese colonial era left a crucial foundation in Taiwan that allowed the passion for sports to grow in this difficult time.
 Moreover, sports in Taiwan at the time were mainly government-driven, and the government devoted itself to developing sports in Taiwan.